mitmedialab/PersonalizedMultitaskLearning/README.md

 # Personalized Multitask Learning
 This repo contains code for 3 multitask machine learning methods: deep neural networks, Multitask Multi-kernel Learning (MTMKL), and a hierarchical Bayesian model (HBLR).
-These methods can be used to personalize the prediction of outcomes like stress, happiness, etc. to each individual, by treating predicting the outcome of one individual as a task.
+These methods can be used to personalize the prediction of outcomes like stress, happiness, etc. to each individual, by treating predicting the outcome of a single individual (or a cluster of related individuals) as a task.

 The code is related to two research papers which explain this approach in further detail: